replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/01-specifying-the-cluster/assignment.md

 cluster, and a console that your customer uses to install your application and manage the appliance.
 We refer to the Kubernetes cluster that's included as the Embedded Cluster since it's "embedded" with your application.
-The console to isntall and manage your application is called the Admin Console.
+The console to install and manage your application is called the Admin Console.
 Under the hood, the Admin Console uses Helm to install and upgrade your application.

 You release your application as a Kubernetes applicance by releasing a Helm